Online Fair Allocation of Perishable Resources: Preliminaries

 In the offline setting {\it without} perishable goods, \citet{varian1973equity} established that $X^{opt}_{t,\theta} = B/N$ (referred to as the {\it proportional allocation}) is the optimal fair and efficient per-individual allocation.
 Hence, counterfactual envy $\Delta_{EF}$ can be interpreted as a form of regret with respect to this strong no-perishing benchmark, and can be used to characterize the impact of perishability on our algorithm's performance.
 Hindsight envy, on the other hand, measures how differently the online algorithm treats any two individuals across time.
 Finally, the efficiency of the online algorithm, $\Deff$, measures how {wasteful} the algorithm was in hindsight.
 This could happen in two ways: either through spoilage, or because the decision-maker allocated too conservatively throughout the horizon, thus leaving a large number of unspoiled goods unallocated by $T$.

 Even in simple settings without perishability, it is known that these metrics are at odds with each other in online settings.
 To see this, consider the following two scenarios.
 On the one hand, an algorithm can trivially achieve a hindsight envy of zero by allocating nothing to individuals in any round; this, however, would result in both high {\it counterfactual} envy, in addition to maximal inefficiency.
-On the other hand, a distance to efficiency of zero can trivially be satisfied by exhausting the budget in the first round, at a cost of maximal hindsight envy as individuals arriving at later rounds receive nothing. {\citet{sinclair2021sequential} formalized this tension for the additive utility setting without perishable resources via the following lower bounds.} \begin{theorem}[Theorems 1 and 2, \citet{sinclair2021sequential}] Under any arrival distribution satisfying {mild regularity conditions}, there exists a problem instance without perishing, such that any algorithm must incur $\Denv \gtrsim \frac{1}{\sqrt{T}}$, where $\gtrsim$ drops poly-logarithmic factors of $T$, $\log(1/\delta)$, $o(1)$ terms, and absolute constants.
-Moreover, any algorithm that achieves $\Denv = L_T = o(1)$ or $\Denvhind = L_T = o(1)$ must also incur waste $\Deff \gtrsim \min\{\sqrt{T}, 1/L_T\}.$ \end{theorem}
+On the other hand, a distance to efficiency of zero can trivially be satisfied by exhausting the budget in the first round, at a cost of maximal hindsight envy as individuals arriving at later rounds receive nothing. {\citet{sinclair2021sequential} formalized this tension for the additive utility setting without perishable resources via the following lower bounds.} \begin{theorem}[Theorems 1 and 2, \citet{sinclair2021sequential}] Under any arrival distribution satisfying {mild regularity conditions}, there exists a problem instance without perishing, such that any algorithm must incur $\Denv \gtrsim \frac{1}{\sqrt{T}}$.
+Moreover, any algorithm that achieves $\Denv = L_T = o(1)$ or $\Denvhind = L_T = o(1)$ must also incur $\Deff \gtrsim \min\{\sqrt{T}, 1/L_T\}.$ \end{theorem}

 Since settings without perishable resources are a special case of our setting (e.g., a perishing process with $T_b > T$ a.s., for all $b\in \mathcal{B}$), this lower bound holds in our case; the goal then is to design algorithms that achieve this lower bound with high-probability.
-However, as we will see in the following section, perishing stochasticity is fundamentally distinct from, and more challenging than, demand stochasticity.
+However, as we will see in \cref{sec:construction_x_lower}, perishing stochasticity is fundamentally distinct from, and more challenging than, demand stochasticity.
 This difference is particularly salient in regards to the envy-efficiency trade-off.